simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/listunspent.md

 - n: "→ →<br>`solvable`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "*Added in Bitcoin Core 0.13.0*<br><br>Set to `true` if the wallet knows how to spend this output.
+  d: "*Added in Bitcoin Cash Node 0.13.0*<br><br>Set to `true` if the wallet knows how to spend this output.
 Set to `false` if the wallet does not know how to spend the output.
 It is ignored if the private keys are available "

 {% enditemplate %}

-*Example from Bitcoin Core 0.13.1*
+*Example from Bitcoin Cash Node 0.13.1*

 Get all outputs confirmed at least 6 times for a particular
 address: